Mastery is a book-guide on how to achieve mastery at anything you choose.

-Greene mentions Darwin and says that what was specific for Darwin is actually common to everyone who achieved mastery: a passion and inclination for a subject, an encounter allowing them to apply their passion, an apprenticeship.
-They often move ahead quickly driven by their passion (read more on Darwin in The Moral Animal).
+He says that what was specific for Darwin is actually common to everyone who achieved mastery: a passion and inclination for a subject, an encounter allowing them to apply their passion, and an apprenticeship.

 Greene says it’s mostly emotional qualities that drive people forward.
-Desire, persistence and confidence play a much bigger role than reasoning powers (check Emotional Intelligence as well).
+Desire, persistence and confidence play a much bigger role than reasoning powers.

 Chapter 1 – Discover Your Calling: The Life’s Task

 Robert Greene says you have an inner force guiding you guiding you towards your life’s task.